Contents

 We didn’t get dropped off completely at the border and had to walk a few blocks (10 minutes), have google maps ready just in case.

-Be sure to check out our Bolivia itineraries to see how you a visit to Tupiza fits in with an extended trip through the country:
+Read our Bolivia itineraries to see how a Tupiza visit fits with an extended Bolivia trip:

 Tupiza Altitude